Transfer Credit Information

 According to Section 1007.24(7), Florida Statutes, any student who transfers among postsecondary institutions that are fully accredited by a regional or national accrediting agency recognized by the United States Department of Education and that participate in the statewide course numbering system shall be awarded credit by Chipola College for courses satisfactorily completed by the student at the previous institutions.

 Students may request an evaluation of credit from non-regionally accredited institutions they have attended.
-However, should the quality of the educational program of the institution attended appear mediocre or unsatisfactory, the Vice President of Student Affairs has the prerogative not to accept all or any part of the previously earned
+However, should the quality of the educational program of the institution attended appear mediocre or unsatisfactory, the Director of Enrollment Services has the prerogative not to accept all or any part of the previously earned

 credit.
-Appeals for evaluation should be addressed to the Vice President of Student Affairs .
+Appeals for evaluation should be addressed to the Director of Enrollment Services .
 During the appeal process, it is the student’s responsibility to provide an official transcript from the non-regionally accredited college, a copy of the college’s catalog, and a course description and/or syllabus with faculty credentials for each class the student is requesting credit.
 Students with college credit from colleges outside the U.S. must have their documents evaluated by an approved commercial evaluating company.
-Information is available in the office of the Vice President of Student Affairs .
+Information is available in the Admissions Office .

 All credit is granted only for courses with a grade of “D” or better, except for grades in college credit English and math courses.
 Credit is granted only for grades of “C” or better in college English and math courses.
 Courses with a grade of “D” or lower may be repeated under the provisions of Chipola College’s Forgiveness Policy.